 - Continue trying to learn all you can.
 Good luck!

 Autism Research Institute: Publishes a quarterly newsletter summarizing current research on autism, and maintains a website (www.autism.com) full of relevant information about autism.
-ARI also sponsors biannual conferences that cover a wide range of topics including medical treatment, ABA/education, diet, sensory issues, adults issues, and more.
-You can learn more about these conferences at www.ARIConference.com
+ARI also sponsors free, online webinars that cover a wide range of topics including medical treatment, ABA/education, diet, sensory issues, adults issues, and more.
+You can learn more about these at www.ARIConference.com